openfirmware/docker-postgres-osm/README.markdown

 This Dockerfile is UNFINISHED.
 There are still some remaining tasks before it is usable for an OpenStreetMap database.

 * Add custom tweaks to PostgreSQL configuration for OSM
+* Handle log output (probably will dump to STDOUT)

 ## About